This post may contain affiliate links. See my disclosure policy.

 This sage and onion stuffing with bacon is a delicious homemade stuffing (dressing) recipe that will have everyone coming back for seconds!
 It’s the perfect Thanksgiving or holiday side dish packed full of mouthwatering, savory flavors!

-This is my family’s favorite Thanksgiving stuffing recipe – a must have side dish that is requested every year because it’s so crazy good!
+This is my family’s favorite Thanksgiving stuffing recipe – a must have Thanksgiving side dish that is requested every year because it’s so crazy good!

 If you’re a savory stuffing lover (like me) then this recipe is sure to be a hit!
 Sage, onions and bacon unite in this mouthwatering stuffing recipe that will leave your family and guests begging for seconds.